-If you’re longing for the day when vehicles are fueled by nothing more than water, French firm Mob-ion would like to turn your attention to its latest prototype, a hydrogen-powered scooter called the AM1.
+If you’re longing for the day when vehicles are fueled by nothing more than water, French firm Mob-ion would like to turn your attention to its latest prototype, a -powered scooter called the AM1.

 Mob-ion is an electric design and innovation company with a variety of products in various categories.
 With a particular interest in eco-friendly urban mobility solutions, the objective for its hydrogen scooter project is “to offer a clean means of transport for the city.”
 Partnering with STOR-H, an energy company focused on hydrogen solutions, the company’s new AM1 prototype uses replaceable hydrogen cartridges to power the AM1’s 3kW motor, rather than the existing lithium-ion battery pack.